21JumpSuit/frontend-challenge/app-frontend/README.md

 In this readme, would like you to roughly explain what React is doing under the box of `<Challenge />` in `/components/Challenge.jsx`.
 Note that you need not explain anything in the context of NextJs and can just assume a plain React app.

+This is a component and it is one of the core building blocks of React.
+React takes these components and uses them to build the UI.
+In this instance React is taking the code in the Challenge.jsx file and displaying that code to the end user through the parent component located in the pages folder.

 ### Bonus

 We recognize that there is room to grow here.
 Please feel free to tell us a way in which this challenge could be improved.

+This was a wonderful challenge.
+I have to admit that I had to shake a few cobwebs loose when trying to remember certain things but I really enjoyed it!
+Also I forgot to fork the repo so all my commits are on a seperate branch on my local directory.
+If that is needed I can absolutely provide it.
+As far as improvement there is nothing that comes to mind.
+Thank you again for the opportunity.

 #### You are done!